3 ways to achieve telematics success

 Dating back to the founding of the Equitable Life Assurance Society in London by James Dodson in 1762, the insurance industry has used data to improve outcomes and reduce risk in their decision-making process.
 Over the centuries, the evolving discipline of actuarial science has used data to create the complex models that our industry relies on to create and refine sophisticated insurance products and services.
-The pencil and paper that Dodson and his colleagues in 18th Century England used to make their calculations back then could not compile and analyze the petabytes and exabytes of data that is done today, yet we have been slow to translate these valuable bits and bytes of data into our decision-making process.
+The pencil and paper that Dodson and his colleagues in 18thCentury England used to make their calculations back then could not compile and analyze the petabytes and exabytes of data that is done today, yet we have been slow to translate these valuable bits and bytes of data into our decision-making process.

-Today, in the early days of the 21st Century, there’s just no excuse for business decisions that are not supported by persuasive data – especially in insurance, of all places.
+Today, in the early days of the 21st Century, there’s just no excuse for business decisions that are not supported by persuasive mobility data – especially in insurance, of all places.
 Now, in full disclosure, I’m very biased.
 I am a data person.
 As a little girl, I carried around notebooks full of stats that I tracked around the house (such as those dials on the electric meter, the length of anything I could line up against my wooden ruler and the weight of anything that fit on a scale).

-- Pick the right dance partner: I love this industry.
+- Pick the right partner: I love this industry.
 The people are some of the smartest and kindest that I’ve had the pleasure to meet.
 But kindness doesn’t lead to profitable growth.
 Find yourself a proven partner who has actuarial acumen, credible volumes of data, and financial security.
 Yes, I am one of these partners, so of course, I say this and believe Arity brings all of it to the table.
 But above all, what I would like to see is that once you go through all the work related to deploy this kind of program, you actually, and quickly, achieve success.

-- Just use the data: Good golly it’s a lot of data!
+- Just use the data: Good golly, it’s a lot of data!
 More than I could have ever imagined when I was filling up my childhood notebooks.
-If we use it correctly, we should be able to accurately, precisely price (not swag math or conservative judgmental selections) to accurately and confidently identify that a crash occurred (not ‘maybe it was a crash’ or candy crush!).
+If we use it correctly, we should be able to accurately, precisely price (not swag math or conservative judgmental selections) to accurately and confidently identify that a crash occurred (not “maybe it was a crash” or Candy Crush).
 This level of accuracy is hard to achieve, but it is very possible.
 Between the cloud and the enhanced level education that data scientists are entering the work field with, we have a world-class understanding of drivers, their behaviors and their crashes.
-You can too.
+You can, too.